cloudfoundry/community/toc/rfc/rfc-draft-ipv6-dual-stack-for-cf.md

 Network traffic from and to application containers needs to be controlled, also for IPv6:

-1. For inter-container communication, Application Security Groups (ASGs) need to support IPv6.
+1. For inter-container communication, Application Security Groups (ASGs) need to add support for IPv6.
 2. When publicly routable addresses (Global Unicast Addresses (GUAs) in IPv6) are assigned to each application container, traffic from outside the foundation needs to be blocked.

 BBS, Executor and Garden components need to be extended to support the ICMPv6 protocol for ASGs.